IBVPD/Nuvi/app/Resources/doc/web.md

 The **Maximize** button expands the report to occupy your full browser window in order to make viewing crowded reports easier.
 Click it again to return to normal size.

-The **Filters** button displays a filter pane that allows you to limit results to parameters of your choice.
+The **Filters** button displays a filter panel that allows you to limit results to parameters of your choice.
 It also includes an **Export** button that allows you to download the currently displayed results as a Microsoft Excel (.xls) file.
 Click the **Filters** button again to collapse the Filters pane.

 ![Results filter pane](images/reportResultsFilters.png)